Happy Wife, Happy Life

 - Day-in-day-out-wearable.
 It has to be practical so Kim can wear it whenever and wherever.
 Kim felt a low-set, clear stone met this criterion.

 - Durable.
-It better last at as long as our marriage.
+It better last at least as long as our marriage.

 - Dazzling.
 Kim wants it to stand out from her other rings.